Causes of hair loss. What causes male pattern baldness or hair loss?

 One of the biggest telltale signs of the autoimmune response is tingling, itching, redness, and inflammation of the scalp.
 Not all men losing hair experience this, but a vast majority do.
 Inflammation is considered one of the other major factors which exacerbate the hair loss process.
 This is why in addition to DHT inhibitors, SOD's, and Growth Stimulants, it is imperative that you include an approved scalp conditioner which actively eliminates the itching, inflammation, and flaking.
 The absolute best product for this on the market today is Nizoral shampoo.
 It should be included in ANY hair loss treatment regimen, and as a shampoo, it is easy to use.

 You now know the causes of hair loss in Androgenetic Alopecia (MPB).
 You may also have noticed mention of treatments.
 Your next step is to evaluate the type of hair loss you have, and then the appropriate treatment for it.
-As you see above, there are only 5 types of treatments which truly work: DHT Inhibitors, Growth Stimulants, SOD's, Anti-inflammatory's, and Antiandrogens.
+As you see above, there are only 5 types of treatments which truly work: DHT Inhibitors, Growth Stimulants, SOD's, Anti-inflammatories, and Antiandrogens.

 Products for the treatment of hair loss